nialna/minimal-mistakes/_posts/2014-05-07-m-d-r-fr-a-french-search-engine.md

+---
-## m-d-r.fr - A french search engine
+title: "m-d-r.fr - A french search engine parody"
+---

 ![]({{ site.url }}{{ site.baseurl }}/assets/img/2014/May/Screenshot_at_mai_07_16_11_57.png)
 I have been working with bigger than fiction for Canal + (big french TV channel) on a fake parody of french search engine.